JEWELRY CARE

 CLEANING

-Routinely check & clean as needed.
-Use a mild soap + warm water.
-Ok to soak for about 5 mins.
-Gently scrub with a soft-bristled brush.
-Rinse & Pat dry with a soft, lint-free cloth.
-Avoid cleaning with harsh chemicals or abrasive cleaners.
-Treated polishing cloths are NOT recommended for plated jewelry.
+We recommend cleaning with mild soap + warm water.
+Gently scrub with a non-abrasive, soft-bristled brush.
+Rinse with clean water & Pat dry with a soft, lint-free cloth.

 Treated polishing cloths ARE recommended for sterling silver.